-Texas assistant general manager Thad Levine denied that there is a limit on a contract offer for slugger Josh Hamilton.
+Texas Rangers assistant general manager Thad Levine told ESPN baseball analyst Jim Bowden there is no truth to the rumors of the team limiting any new contract offer to slugger Josh Hamilton.

 Thad Levine TX AGM denied they have a limit of 3 yrs for any offer for Josh Hamilton and said only the Rangers & Mike Moye his agent know— JIM BOWDEN (@JimBowdenESPNxm) November 12, 2012

 Previously, USA Today wrote that Hamilton might be limited to a three-year deal coming from the Rangers.
 Bowden said that the 31-year-old could find a taker for five years and around $115 million despite the potential risk in the form of slumps or off-the-field issues.